ericallam/docrails/source/active_job_basics.md

   end

   def perform(video)
-    # do process video
+    # Do process video
   end
 end

 ProcessVideoJob.perform_later(Video.last)
 ```

-NOTE: Make sure your queueing backend "listens" on your queue name.
+NOTE: Make sure your queuing backend "listens" on your queue name.
 For some
 backends you need to specify the queues to listen to.

 Callbacks
 ---------

-Active Job provides hooks during the lifecycle of a job.
+Active Job provides hooks during the life cycle of a job.
 Callbacks allow you to
-trigger logic during the lifecycle of a job.
+trigger logic during the life cycle of a job.

 ### Available callbacks